-For those who rack up serious business miles or want something with more flair than an estate, the saloon is for you.
+For those who rack up serious business miles and want something with more flair than an estate yet maintain a level of practicality, the saloon is for you.
 But what are the best saloon cars of 2017?

-You have probably been told countless times that SUVs and crossovers will be the death of saloons and the versatility of estate cars is another factor that could well see that claim become a reality.
+You have probably been told countless times that SUVs and crossovers will be the death of saloons and the versatility of estate cars is another factor that could well see them go the way of the dodo.

 But the saloon is still a worthy type of car that manages to be practical and stylish and there are some absolute corkers out there if you care more about driving dynamics than boot space.
-Here are five of our saloon favourites, in no particular order.
+Not that any of our five choices are poor in that department.
+Here are five of our favourites, in no particular order.

 1) BMW 5 Series: The tech-heavy choice